sgorgun/style-issues/README.md

 ![Test Explorer](images/test-explorer.png)

-4. Review all changes, make sure the only code files (.cs) in StyleIssues project have changes.
+4. Review all changes, make sure that only the code files (.cs) in StyleIssues project are changed.

 ![Good Git Changes](images/git-changes-good.png)

-No changes in project files (.csproj) or in code files in StyleIssues.Tests project.
+Do not make any changes to project files (.csproj) or in code files in StyleIssues.Tests project.

 ![Bad Git Changes](images/git-changes-bad.png)